adamcrowe/dev-notes/JS/Scope/closures.md

 * This works as expected.
 Rather than the callbacks all sharing a single lexical environment...
 * ...the `makeHelpCallback` function creates a new lexical environment for each callback, in which help refers to the corresponding string from the `helpText` array.

-* Another way to write the above using anonymous closures is:
+* Another way to write the above is using anonymous closures:

 ```javascript
 function showHelp(help) {